-On September 29, 2023, the Trust filed with the Commission an initial registration statement (the "Registration Statement") on Form S-1 under the Securities Act of 1933 (15 U.S.C.
+The Trust will file with the Commission an initial registration statement (the "Registration Statement") on Form S-1 under the Securities Act of 1933 (15 U.S.C.
 77a).
 The description of the operation of the Trust herein is based, in part, on the Registration Statement.
 The Registration Statement is not yet effective and the Shares will not trade on the Exchange until such time that the Registration Statement is effective.